Best Cheap Health Insurance in Kansas (2025)

 Health insurance in Kansas costs $642 per month on average, but you could pay an average of $77 per month if you get discounts based on your income.

 - Health insurance rates generally go up as you get older.
-In Kansas, a 60-year-old pays more than twice as much each month than a 40-year-old for the same coverage.
+In Kansas, a 60-year-old pays more than twice as much each month as a 40-year-old for the same coverage.
 That's because age makes it more likely that you'll need medical care.

 Get affordable health insurance in Kansas with subsidies